-Deconsolidation of the Russian business • Due to a change in prevailing opinion on the full consolidation of Russian subsidiaries, there is a Monitoring of developments; reaction where necessary.
-PALFINGER is exposed to the risk risk of deconsolidation. of deconsolidation of the Russian business due to accounting rules.
-Impairments If the market situation deteriorates, there is a Monitoring and identifying indications of The valuation of assets and purchase price allocations in the context of company acquisitions risk that individual assets will have to be adjusted to reflect a changed valuation or that investments will not be amortized as planned. impairment. are made based on discretionary assumptions.
-External developments can therefore affect the intrinsic value of certain assets (in particular goodwill, investments) and purchase price allocations. • Russia's war on Ukraine and higher base rates in several currency zones are leading to a deteriorating market situation as well as increasing risk.
+- If the market situation deteriorates, there is a risk that individual assets will have to be adjusted to reflect a changed valuation or that investments will not be amortized as planned. - Russia's war on Ukraine and higher base rates in several currency zones are leading to a deteriorating market situation as well as increasing risk. - Monitoring and identifying indications of impairment.